 Software wallets usually store private keys in a “wallet file” on the main hard drive.
 Wallets often place this file in a standard, well-known directory, making it an ideal target bitcoin-specific malware.

 To counter this threat, software wallets offer an option to encrypt the wallet file.
 Any attacker gaining access to your wallet file would then need to decrypt it.
-The difficulty of doing so depends on the quality of the encryption and strength of the password being used.
+The difficulty of decryption depends on the quality of the encryption and strength of the password being used.
 Wallet files can be encrypted on many software wallets by adding a password.

-Preventing the accidental release of private keys is the main purpose of “cold storage”.
+Preventing the accidental release of private keys is the main purpose of “cold storage.”
 For more information, see A Gentle Introduction to Bitcoin Cold Storage.

 Notice that no network is needed at any point in the generation of a private key or the corresponding address.
 Every computer on the Bitcoin network knows about the mathematical relationship between public and private keys.
 This enables each participant to select private keys and sign transactions independently of the Bitcoin network.
-The enormous private keyspace ensures that any properly-selected key will be unique.
+The vast private keyspace ensures that any properly-selected key will be unique.

 5. Security Depends on Choosing a Good Private Key